LukasVN/LukasVN/README.md

 -👋 Hi, I’m @LukkasVN

--👀 I’m interested in videogame development, programming and english.
+-👀 I’m interested in videogame development and  programming.

 -📚 I’m currently on my second year in a professional training of Mult-Platform App Development.